Northeast Wisconsin Technical College

 Prior Learning Assessments

-Classify property in terms of real property, intangible personal property, tangible personal property, probate property and non-probate property.
+Classify property as real property, intangible personal property, tangible personal property, probate property and non-probate property.

-Classify property ownership in terms of sole or multiple party ownership and explain how different types of property ownership affect issues in estate planning.
+Classify property ownership as sole or multiple party ownership and explain how different types of property ownership affect issues in estate planning.

-Create checklists for gathering information relevant to estate planning checklists and engage in a mock client interviews.
+Use effective checklists for gathering information relevant to estate planning.

 Describe ethical issues commonly arising in estate planning and estate administration.